rafaelmorenoco/Crash-Injury-Dashboard-Backend/README.md

 - **API access errors**: Verify your ArcGIS credentials are correctly set up in GitHub Secrets
 - **Data format changes**: If source data formats change, the script may need updating
 - **Missing spatial files**: Ensure all required GeoJSON files are present in the Spatial-Files directory
+- **No new data available**: When running on a schedule, the workflow will fail if no new crash data is detected since the last run.
+This is expected behavior to prevent unnecessary updates.
+Manual runs bypass this check.

+## Contributing

+Contributions to improve the data pipeline are welcome.
+Please submit a pull request with proposed changes.

 ## Contributing